quicwg/ops-drafts/draft-ietf-quic-manageability.md

 First, not all endpoints use routing architectures where connections will survive a port or address change.
 Second, applications which allow either peer to send after a period of quiescence will experience black-holing until the peer re-initializes the NAT binding.
-For these reasons, retain the {{?RFC4787}} limits is useful, even where devices are able to distinguish QUIC traffic from other UDP payloads.
+For these reasons, retaining the {{?RFC4787}}
+limits is useful, even where devices are able to distinguish QUIC traffic from other UDP payloads.

 The QUIC header optionally contains a connection ID which can be used as additional entropy beyond the 5-tuple, if needed.
 The QUIC handshake needs